Malta Fashion Week 2018 – My Lookbook

 MFWA Malta Fashion Week & Awards 2018

-The hair straightened and put into an ultra-high pony tail.
-I personally love high ponytails, but I am not able to always have one as my hair is very heavy and having a pony tail, causes neck and headaches.
-The makeup, as a base I used very light eyeshadow, which I always apply as it helps the makeup settle smoother, as well as to create slight depth to the overall eye makeup.
+The hair straightened and put into an ultra-high ponytail.
+I personally love high ponytails, but I am not able to always have one as my hair is very heavy and having a ponytail, causes neck and headaches.
+For the makeup, as a base, I used very light eyeshadow, which I always apply as it helps the makeup settle smoother, as well as to create slight depth to the overall eye makeup.
 Then came the wing.
-The eyeshadow was the base for that thick liquid eyeliner wing which extended just a tad beyond the eye.
+The eyeshadow was the base for that thick liquid eyeliner wing that extended just a tad beyond the eye.
 For the final bold touch, came the dark plum lipstick.

 The eye makeup was created using several light and medium shades for the base of the look, with a sharp corner of darker eyeshadow to accentuate the shape of the eye.
 This is my go-to eye makeup for most days.

-The final day of Malta fashion week, my look went back to subtly as it was not about my clothes, my hair or even my makeup.
+On the final day of Malta fashion week, my look went back to subtly as it was not about my clothes, my hair, or even my makeup.
 The jewellery was the accent of the night.
-The pendent, earrings and a ring made in white gold with an amethyst and diamonds.
-Carrera y Carrera is a Spanish brand which creates some of the most beautiful jewellery pieces.
+The pendant, earrings, and ring made in white gold with amethyst and diamonds.
+Carrera y Carrera is a Spanish brand that creates some of the most beautiful jewellery pieces.
 Not only do they focus on using quality material, but what grasped my attention many years ago, when I first saw their work, was the amount of detail that is put into their creations.
-In my elephant collection, the pendent has an elephant climbing on top of the amethyst.
-It is incredible how they managed to create ever muscle and crease of the tiny elephant in his attempts of climbing.
+In my elephant collection, the pendant has an elephant climbing on top of the amethyst.
+It is incredible how they managed to create every muscle and crease of the tiny elephant in his attempts of climbing.
 The detail is truly remarkable.